 The source boot environment is named c0t4d0s0 by using the -c option.
-Naming the source boot environment is not required and is only used when the first boot environment is created.
+Naming the source boot environment is only required when the first boot environment is created.
 For more information on naming using the -c option, see the description in Step 2.